-Red-flowering Currant is an ornamental shrub with stunning rose-colored flowers clusters becoming purple-black, edible berries.
+Red-flowering Currant is an ornamental shrub with stunning rose-colored flower clusters becoming purple-black, edible berries.

 The berries of the Red-flowering Currant are a native food for both humans and wildlife.
 They are closely related to the European Red Currant, commonly cultivated for their edible berries in Europe.
 Native American peoples, wild foragers, and sustainable gardeners have and continue to value this plant as food using the berries both fresh and dried.

 The taste ranges from bland to sweet, and the texture from mealy to juicy, depending on growing location and sub-species characteristics.
 Increase their natural sweetness with full sun, rich soils, and sufficient water.
 Their natural flavor shines when dried into "currant raisins" or made into jams, pies, juices, or syrups.
 Or, give this treat to the wildlife!
 The birds love them!

 Red-flowering Currant is at home in sunny forest openings and edges, as well as along the stream-sides, throughout the Pacific Northwest - from sea to mountain tops.
 The prolific flower-clusters are a stunning burst of color amidst the greens and brown of the NW forest Spring.
 Red-flowering Currants prefer moist humus-rich soils, at least part-sun, and steady moisture.
 Our native Currants have been an important ecological food source for both humans and wildlife for millenia.
 Butterflies, birds, bees, moths, and hummingbirds adore the flower nectar.